asweigart/PyMsgBox/README.md

     Displays a message box with text input, and OK & Cancel buttons.
 Typed characters appear as *.
 Returns the text entered, or None if Cancel was clicked.

+On Linux Python 2, you need to first install Tkinter by running: sudo apt-get install python-tk

 Modified BSD License

 Derived from Stephen Raymond Ferg's EasyGui http://easygui.sourceforge.net/